peter-james-allen/h-appy-client/README.md

 By default, users will see a list of suggestions provided by the app.
 A signed-in user can tailor the menu suggestions by marking some of those suggested activities as favourites, which appear at the top of the menu.

 Users can also add their own bespoke activities to the menu.
+We viewed customisation as an important tool - users would be far more likely to find the app's suggestions useful if they could tailor them to their own interests and needs.
+Activities belong to a menu section, have a name, a description, a score for accessibility and a score for cost.
+We included the latter two to reduce the number of assumptions our app would be making about its users and enable a further degree of tailoring and customization.

 There is a separate back-end database that holds details of activities and users, hosted [here](https://github.com/AJ8GH/h-appy-server).
 It is accessed through an API, which we have hosted on https://happy-haddocks.herokuapp.com/.
 The app has full CRUD functionality, in that users can create, read, edit and delete activities.